An Analysis of the Influence of Transfer Learning When Measuring the Tortuosity of Blood Vessels: An approach for improving tortuosity estimation

 The elastic transformation deforms an image by drawing random displacement fields.
-Thus, for each image, its horizontal ($\Delta_x$) and vertical ($\Delta_y$) displacement fields are defined by drawing random numbers between -1 and +1, generated from a uniform distribution.
+Thus, for each image, horizontal ($\Delta_x$) and vertical ($\Delta_y$) displacement fields are defined by drawing random numbers between -1 and +1, generated from a uniform distribution.
 Then, the fields $\Delta_x$ and $\Delta_y$ are convolved with a gaussian with standard deviation $\sigma$.
 In this case, $\sigma$ works as an elasticity coefficient.
-When $\sigma \approx 0$, the result is a displacement field that is uncorrelated.
+When $\sigma \approx 0$, the result is an uncorrelated displacement field.
 For non-zero $\sigma$, an elastic deformation effect is obtained.
 Lastly, the displacement fields $\Delta_x$ and $\Delta_y$ are multiplied by a scale factor $\alpha$, which controls the transformation intensity.
-The elastic transformation is able to generate realistic looking tortuous vessels based on images containing non-tortuous vessels.
+The elastic transformation can generate realistic-looking tortuous vessels based on images containing non-tortuous vessels.
 An example of the application of elastic transformations in our dataset is depicted in Figure~\ref{fig:ex_elastic_transformation} of the Supplementary Material.
 Also, Figure~\ref{fig:tort_over_et} of the Supplementary Material shows typical tortuosity values obtained for different values of parameter $\alpha$.

-It is important to notice that data augmentation can be applied at two distinct situations.
+It is important to notice that data augmentation can be applied in two distinct situations.
 The first involves applying data augmentation when training the network from scratch.
-The second concerns applying data augmentation for fine-tuning a pre-trained network.
-It is interesting to verify if the effectiveness of data augmentation varies between the two scenarios.
+The second situation concerns applying data augmentation for fine-tuning a pre-trained network.

-\subsection{Data augmentation when training from scratch}
+\subsection{Data Augmentation When Training From Scratch}